bit-bots/bitbots_main/bitbots_vision/docs/index.rst

    -  ``1`` -> move current image to **Trash** subdirectory
    -  ``2`` -> Move current image to **Balls** subdirectory
    -  ``3`` -> Move current image to **Goals** subdirectory
+   - use ``arrow keys`` to navigate through images and keep the current image inside its original directory

 - ``/scripts/rosbag_remapper.py``